 Every trucker is a Republican voter, potentially.

-Anyone who drives anything is a prime target for Republicans.
+Everybody that owns a boat, anybody who drives anything is a prime target for Republicans.

 And all this doom and gloom from Republicans is insane.

-Why go out and create your own negative self-fulfilling prophecy?
+Why go out and create your own negative, self-fulfilling prophecy?

 Yeah, this is not our year.